Arkansas Sports Betting Fails to Draw Revenue for July

 The Arkansas Racing Commission has released a report revealing losses in the sports betting revenue in the month of July.
 In fact, the betting revenue for the last month was almost non-existent.

-There are various factors at play to contribute to this state of affair, but the fact that only one sportsbook was operating in Arkansas during July says it all.
+There are various factors at play to contribute to this state of affairs, but the fact that only one sportsbook was operating in Arkansas during July says it all.
 In addition, sports betting became available to players only during the second part of that month.

 Arkansas Lacks Mobile or Online Options